 So, you have finally made the big decision – you’re going to get your GED!
 After careful consideration, you’ve realized that in order to get the job you need, the promotion you want, or the education you desire, you going to need that high school equivalency certificate.

-At this point, you have already done some research on how to get your GED.
 Perhaps you have even signed up for your personalized MyGED online program so you can schedule tests, view score reports, order transcripts, and obtain your diploma.
 You recognize that preparing for all four GED tests is not something you can handle alone: you know the help and direction of an experienced tutor is critical to your success.